Reeceeboii/Pi-CLI/README.md

-   summary, s          Extract a basic summary of data from the Pi-Hole top-queries, tq     Extract the current top 10 permitted DNS queries top-ads, ta         Extract the current top 10 blocked domains latest-queries, lq  Extract the latest x queries.
-Takes a flag for -q, the number of queries to extract
+   summary, s          Extract a basic summary of data from the Pi-Hole top-queries, tq     Extract the current top 10 permitted DNS queries top-ads, ta         Extract the current top 10 blocked domains latest-queries, lq  Extract the latest queries enable, e           Enable the Pi-Hole disable, d          Disable the Pi-Hole
 ```

 ### FAQ
 - Where do I get my API key?
     - Navigate to your Pi-Hole's web interface, then settings.
-Click on the API/Web interface tab press 'Show API token'
+Click on the API/Web interface tab and press 'Show API token'
 - Pre-Compiled binaries?
     - See [releases](https://github.com/Reeceeboii/Pi-CLI/releases)
 - How do I compile myself?